ch920026/website/src/content/work/AcousticMirror.md

 </div>

-<p style="margin-top:50px;">The common protocols we use for light control are SPI and DMX.
-Considering the scale of the work (10*7*6 m), a differential signal (RS485) would be a reasonable choice.
-While SPI is convenient, it relies on each chip in series and performs poorly over long distances.
-Additionally, DMX is a widely used and mature technique.
+<p style="margin-top:50px;">The common protocols for light control are SPI and DMX.
+Considering the scale of the work (10*7*6 m), a differential signal (RS485) would be a reasonable choice, since SPI performs poorly over long distances.
 The crucial point now is to customize the searchlights with controlling chips, which is not a common requirement, as these searchlights are intended for daily use rather than stage lighting.
 After several trials and discussions with suppliers, I finally found a suitable factory that can help us integrate DMX chips inside the searchlights.
 Now, the 243 lights are ready to receive signals and perform.</p>

 </div>
 </div>

 Power distribution, on the other hand, doesn't require advanced background knowledge; it relies solely on basic principles of physics.
 However, in practical applications, the wiring methods and placement of distribution boxes can be quite intricate.
 To mitigate noise interference, I separated the power and signal wires, and employed waterproof connectors in a backbone pattern.
-This approach significantly reduces the number of wires entering the boxes and also proves to be a suitable arrangement for 485 signals.
+This approach significantly reduces the number of wires entering the boxes.
 The installation was exhibited for almost two months and performed smoothly throughout the entire exhibition period.
-It stands as one of my most successful designs.

 <div class="gallery" style="    margin-top:100px;">